Driver and rider trainers

 Complaints procedures

-Accredited driver trainers are encouraged to have a documented complaints procedure.
-The driver trainer should advise the learner driver, before or at the commencement of the first driving lesson that a complaint management procedure is in place.
+Accredited driver trainers are encouraged to have a documented complaints management procedure.
+The driver trainer should advise the learner driver before, or at the commencement of, the first driving lesson that a complaint management procedure is in place.
 Information about the complaint management procedure should also be made available to family members or a guardian of the learner driver if requested.

 All complaints received should be documented and maintained until finalised then stored.

-For complaints regarding the quality of training or the conduct of the driver trainer
+For complaints relating to the quality of training or the conduct of a driver trainer

 A copy of documents relating to the investigation process and outcome of the complaint should be made available to the learner driver, family members or a guardian of the learner driver.